VersusCenter

 Pros

-• Completely free and open-source with no subscription
+• Completely free and open-source with no licensing restrictions

 Cons

-• Requires manual configuration and extension installation
+• Requires manual setup for advanced workflows and integrations

 VS Code wins